danthe42/drlnd_p2/Report.md

 - Hyperparameter tuning: There's never enough CPU/GPU time.
 I've executed many trainings, but it's very slow so I could not investigate all parameter combinations.

 - It would be interesting to increase/decrease the number of agents in the Unity simulator and check the effect of it on the while training time.

+- Instead of the currently used A2C synchronous method it would worth to see the asynchronous A3C version.
+Is it quicker ?
+More effective ?
+A comparison of A2C and A3C would also be very interesting.
+The first referenced research paper states that usually A2C is better, or has similar performance than A3C, but a couple of diagrams to prove that would be nice.
+The only problem I need to solve for implementing A3C is that for getting a really realistic asynchronous behavior I have to modify the Udacity simulator to communicate each agent's action/reward/state values individually.
+Or maybe use more than one Udacity simulator instances, one per agent ?

+- After A3C, a good idea to try ACER (Actor Critic with Experience Replay) which is an off-policy extension of A3C with many enhancements.

+- Also it would worth to investigate the Option 1 version of the environment, which is single-threaded, with single agent.
+There, only one Reacher arm is simulated and trained with.
+An effective training in this environment can be made using the PPO (Proximal Policy Optimization), or the TRPO (Trust Region Policy Optimization) method.
+It would be interesting to compare the performance of those single-agent methods with the performance of the distributed A2C/A3C methods.